-Consult the sections below to learn more about each individual API and its relevance to MaaS.
+Consult the sections below to learn more about each API and its relevance to MaaS.

 The AuthAPI is an endpoint that is used for the management of JSON Web Tokens (JWT).
-Any token created has a Time to Live (TTL), therefore it will expire after a period of time.
+Any token created has a Time to Live (TTL), therefore it will expire after some time.
 This TTL cannot be managed by the user.

 The number of tokens per identity is limited.
 Currently, the limit is 50.
 This limit is subject to change.
 If the limit is reached you will receive an error message indicating that no further tokens can be generated.
 In this event, you must delete existing tokens to create new tokens.
 Expired tokens will not be cleared automatically.

 Initially, this API requires authentication via basic authentication (username and password) to generate the first token.
-Afterwards, you can continue using basic authentication but you can also use JWToken to operate the AuthAPI.
+Afterward, you can continue using basic authentication but you can also use JWToken to operate the AuthAPI.

 If you are a reseller contract owner your account is a member of multiple contracts.
 Therefore, you must provide the contract number in the form of the header “X-Contract-Number” as the token must be generated in the scope of a contract.